 Sunset house captured in Rynek Wroclaw

-Best Of 48 Hours In Wrocław – Venice Of Eastern Europe
+48 Hours in Wrocław – Best of the Venice of Eastern Europe

 View of Wroclaw city from Kredka dormitory